Diversity Corner

 The overall problem surfaced…

-This supports both non-profit volunteers in efficiently curating diverse book recommendations as well as individuals seeking representation in reading or personal education and interest.
+This solution supports both non-profit volunteers curating book lists and individuals seeking representation in their reading and learning.

 IDEATION